 A picture is worth a thousand words.
 When analyzing data, a picture might be worth more than a million words.
 As you progress through your data analyst or data scientist career, you will encounter situations where you need to present your data findings to a group of people and creating a compelling visualization will make conveying your findings easier than through spoken language.

-Throughout this mission and subsequent missions, you will gradually grow your data visualization skills to ensure you are prepared to land your first job in data!
+Throughout this lesson and subsequent lessons, you will gradually grow your data visualization skills to ensure you are prepared to land your first job in data!
 (If you'd like to read why you should learn data viz in R, we wrote about why in this blog post.)

 To create multiple line graphs in R, you'll continue using the popular ggplot2 package for data visualization.
 You’ll continue using these new data viz skills to visualize differences in life expectancies of different American populations and how they have changed over the past 100 years.